Dean177/deanmerchant.com/src/pages/cv.md

 - Trained a team of developers with no prior mobile experience in modern best practices.
 Delivered a new mobile app and put in place the infrastructure and processes needed for the team to take over the project post release.

-- Developed in-house infrastructure and a CLI app to allow instant zero-config deployments for a range of languages / frameworks for internal services and new client projects, speeding up development workflow considerably and cutting
+- Developed in-house infrastructure and a CLI app to allow instant zero-config deployments for a range of languages / frameworks for internal services and new client projects, speeding up development workflow considerably.

 ## [Open Source](https://github.com/Dean177)